Udemy has over 49 million users worldwide. (Firstguide.com)

 There are three aspects of a website – backend, frontend, and database and server infrastructure.

 The backend is the server component, from where you control how the platform works.
 This includes creating and managing courses, handling payments, instructors, emails, and all the other tools you have on your platform.
 Some of the common languages used for backend development are Ruby on Rails, PHP, Python, Java, and .Net.

 Your database is where your website data is stored in the cloud and delivered to your users.
 This will depend on the platform you choose to build your website.
 If you opt for a cloud-based platform, they have their own databases and storage services.
 If you choose an open-source platform, you can choose open-source database management systems like MySQL.

-(Side note: You need not know/learn these languages yourself, you can discuss them with your website developer to know which one will fit your platform requirements.
+(Pro Tip): You need not know/learn these languages yourself, you can discuss them with your website developer to know which one will fit your platform requirements.
 Choose a tech stack that will enable you to handle your platform on your own, once the basic framework is set up and ready.)

 Now that you have your initial framework in place, let’s talk money.

 #2.
-Decide your monetization strategy
+Decide your monetization plan

+You can sell each course at a fixed price.
+Students have to pay a one-time upfront fee.
 Some websites also tweak this strategy a bit – they group similar courses together and sell them as a package.